The-Yak-Collective/yakcollective/newsletters/2022-11-25-calling-all-yaks-yak-collective-pop-up-project.md

 And if you’re not already a member, new participants welcome to apply to participate, [join us here](https://www.yakcollective.org/join.html).

 [Join us here](https://www.yakcollective.org/join.html)

-* * *

-Thanks for reading Yak Talk!
-Subscribe for free to receive new posts and support my work.